Ed Sullivan’s Last Show…Clearing Up Some History

 As I understand it, CBS announced the cancellation of the show on Tuesday, March 30, 1971.
 When Sullivan took to the stage that previous Sunday night, March 28th, he did not know that would be his last show, but it was.
 They did not even allow him to do a farewell show.
 Having been on air talent for many years, I can tell you this is unfortunately “how it’s done”.
 Most employers that fire talent feel that another chance on the air to say goodby also opens the door for possible triads against them, so, they do it this way.
 It’s quite cruel.

 Sullivan was furious and very hurt by this and really never forgave CBS for not letting him hit the 25 year mark and for the shabby way they parted ways.
 After Ed Sullivan’s last live-to-tape show, reruns from that twenty third season ran till June 6th.
-The last original Sullivan show telecast ( #1068) was on March 28, 1971 with guests Melanie, Joanna Simon, Danny Davis & The Nashville Brass, and Sandler and Young.
+The last original Sullivan show telecast (Episode 1068) was on March 28, 1971 with guests Melanie, Joanna Simon, Danny Davis & The Nashville Brass, and Sandler and Young.

 The last show to air on June 6, 1971 was episode 20 from February 7, 1971 with Gladys Knight & the Pips singing “If I Were Your Woman” & “Bridge Over Troubled Water”.
 Jerry Vale sang “I Want To Make It With You”, Caterina Valente sang “The Girl from Ipanema” and Peter Nero played the theme from “Love Story” on his piano.
 Sid Caesar & Carol Channing performed a scene from the play “Four on a Garden”.
 For comic relief, there was Robert Klein and Pat Henry.
 The End.
 Literally.